-Although texting, tweeting and emailing all play an important role in communications, a few conversations still work best face to face.
+Although texting, tweeting and emailing all play an important role in communications, a few conversations still work the best face to face.
 Laying off an employee is one of those moments.
 When it’s time to let a staffer know of an impending staffing change, you need to find a private place to have a one-on-one conversation (an HR rep can be included as well).

 While you can let the person know the meeting place through digital means, the actual news must be told in person.
-NO TEXTS, NO TWEETS, NO SNAPCHATS or anything else of that manner.
+NO TEXTS, NO TWEETS, NO SNAPCHATS, or anything else of that manner.

 DO: Get to the point

 In a lot of cases, employees will have a pretty good idea of the writing on the wall before you meet with them.
 But if they have no clue, they should know within about 30 seconds of the beginning of the discussion.

 Here’s a good way to begin the conversation:

 “Sales at the company have been down, and tough staffing choices have to be made.
 It is with great regret that I must tell you that the company has decided to eliminate your role at this time.”

 Pretty easy to understand what’s going on there, no?
 Remember, laying off someone is like taking off a Band-Aid.
 Although it might sting initially when you rip it off quickly, slowly pulling off the bandage usually hurts a lot more.

 Perhaps you had to choose people in your division to layoff.
 But oftentimes, the bad-news delivery man is just relaying information from the top down.